Updated: Dec. 8, 2024

 3. Bone Health

-A recent review of studies summarized a number of ways that thyroid disorders impact bone health in both children and adults.
+A review of studies summarized a number of ways that thyroid disorders impact bone health in both children and adults.
 While they didn’t find adequate clinical data to back up preliminary studies, that early analysis showed low bone turnover and decreased bone formation when hypothyroidism was present.

 There is sufficient evidence demonstrating that hyperthyroidism causes high bone turnover and bone loss.
 Thus, thyroid hormone levels that are too high are associated with an increased risk of osteoporosis and fracture, particularly in post-menopausal women.